 - Assisting French group Boulanger on its acquisition of the Krëfel group in both Belgium and Luxembourg, handling all legal aspects of the M&A transaction.

-K Law advises retailers, landlords and investors on complex, high-end consumer and business expansion-related matters, as well as handling their day-to-day corporate operations.
+KPMG Law in Belgium advises retailers, landlords and investors on complex, high-end consumer and business expansion-related matters, as well as handling their day-to-day corporate operations.
 With Kortrijk-based Jim Bauwens at its helm, the practice assists with commercial lease agreements and offers advice on supply chain execution along with personnel and labour issues, particularly in light of the Covid-19 pandemic.
 Real estate partner Gerald Van Walle, based in Brussels, and employment partner Alexis Ceuterick, based in Antwerp, are the other key names.